mawrkus/pull-request-review-guide/README.md

 #### Explain why

 When you suggest something, explain why, it will make clear for everyone to understand as they are not living in your head.
-Having a clear understanding of what you mean could help having better, more meaningful conversations and will save a lot of time.
+Having a clear understanding of why you made this suggestion will help having better, more meaningful conversations and will save a lot of time.

-Whenever possible, add a link to relevant documentation, GitHub repository, blog post, etc. to help understand your comment.

 #### Stop the "reply" hemorragy

 The need for face to face conversation increases with the number of replies to a comment.
 If it's the case, schedule a quick meeting with your peer instead of writing a novel in the PR that will create noise for everyone.

-Once discussed, add a concise comment to share the agreement with the everyone.
+Once discussed, add a concise comment to share the agreement with everyone.

 #### Give your thanks